The Global Business Resource Center

-The GBRC is housed in the College of Charleston's School of Business.
+The Global Business Resource Center (GBRC) is housed in the College of Charleston's School of Business.
 Located in the beautiful, historic center of this important port city, the GBRC is situated in the heart of the international trade community.
-Top-notch facilities at the Beatty and Tate Centers provide an ideal venue for international trade seminars, workshops and lectures geared toward students, faculty and/or members of the business community.
+Top-notch facilities in the Beatty and Tate Centers provide an ideal venue for international trade seminars, workshops and lectures geared toward students, faculty and/or members of the business community.

 The GBRC continues to build upon longstanding relationships with the SC International Trade Coalition, Charleston Women in International Trade, the SC State Ports Authority, the SC Department of Commerce, World Trade Center - Charleston, the ExIm Bank City/State partnership and other international trade organizations to expand international trade education and assistance to mid-career professionals.
 The GBRC is the first organization in the state to offer the NASBITE Certified Global Business Professional credential prorgram and training seminars.
 Since 2008, the GBRC and the Charleston Women in International Trade has established a mentoring program that matches School of Business students with global trade and logistics professionals in mutually beneficial relationships and continues to host workshops connecting students with working professionals.

 Global Business Resource Services for students, faculty, and businesses: